Chris: How long did it take from having the idea to selling the first bottle of beer?

 Duncan: Sambrook’s was founded off a trip with some friends to the Great British Beer Festival, which showcases beer from across the country.
 We were doing a county crawl, from Cornwall to Scotland, but when we got to London in the setup, there were no breweries showcasing.
 I thought ‘how are there so few breweries in London?
 It’s 2006!’

-The only breweries operating at the time were Fuller’s and Meantime, and a handful of tiny little brew pubs and I sat there thinking, ‘Yeah, 8.5 million people; there’s gotta be an opportunity for a brewery here’.
+The only breweries operating at the time were Fuller’s and Meantime, and a handful of tiny little brew pubs and I sat there thinking, ‘Yeah, 8.5 million people; there’s got to be an opportunity for a brewery here’.

 That was the embryo of the idea.
 From there, I just started telling everyone I was going to do it.
-It took a lot of courage but if you tell everybody that you’re gonna do something, then you’ll actually do it because you are convinced yourself.
+It took a lot of courage but if you tell everybody that you’re going to do something, then you’ll actually do it because you're convinced yourself.
 We took two years to get up and running and by then, in 2008, we were the sixth brewery in London.
 Today, there’s 120.
 It’s a fantastically vibrant space.